 Did you know the highest award in Girl Scouting prepares young women to be all-star employees?

-By giving them training in real-world skills like budgeting, timelines, organization and public speaking, a Gold Award recipient is ready to work independently, show initiative and follow direction right out of high school.
+By giving them training in real-world skills like budgeting, timelines, organization and public speaking, a Gold Award Girl Scout is ready to work independently, show initiative and follow direction right out of high school.
 These foundational skills translate to high-performing employees you can count on time and again.